Dražen Petrović: 1988–89 season

+Move to the NBA

 Petrović was pressured to join the NBA, by the Trail Blazers, who had drafted him 60th overall in 1986.
 Being motivated by the potential new challenges that the NBA presented, Petrović finally decided to try to establish himself in the league.
 He left Spain rather abruptly, at the end of the season; the Blazers assisted him in the process, by buying out his contract with Real Madrid, for as much as US$1.5 million.
 Petrović finally joined the Blazers for the 1989–90 season.

 NBA career

 Portland Trail Blazers (1989–1991)

 As a member of the Portland Trail Blazers, the reigning La Gazzetta dello Sport Euroscar European Player of the Year saw limited playing time.
+He was behind All-Star Clyde Drexler and Terry Porter on the depth chart.
 He had difficulty being productive in the limited role the Blazers had for him.
 In his rookie year during the 1989–90 NBA season, he averaged 7.4 points in 12 minutes per game.

 The following season, veteran guard Danny Ainge was added to the team, and Petrović's playing time dropped further to 7 minutes a game.
 In many statements made prior to arriving in Portland, Petrović had said he saw a lack of playing time as the only possible obstacle to his success in the NBA.
 He was determined to be a success in basketball's highest arena.
 His lack of playing time during his second season in the league brought Petrović's frustration to a climax: "I have nothing to say to Adelman any more and vice versa.
 Eighteen months have passed by, too long.
 I have to leave to prove how much I am worth.
 Never in my life did I sit on the bench and I don't intend to do that in Portland."

 At his insistence, 38 games into the season (20 of which held no playing time for Petrović), a three-way trade with the Denver Nuggets sent him to the New Jersey Nets in exchange for a first-round pick in the following draft and Walter Davis, who was sent from Denver to Portland.